rpatin/segclust2d/README.md

 Full documentation for segclust2d is available on its website:
 <https://rpatin.github.io/segclust2d/>

-Three differents topic are discussed there, and are also available as vignettes in the R package:
+Three different topic are discussed there, and are also available as vignettes in the R package:

--   [First, preparation of data to be analysed with segmentation/clustering algorithm, including covariate calculations, subsampling and guidelines to prepare movement data.](https://rpatin.github.io/segclust2d/articles/preparing_data.html)
+-   [First, preparation of data to be analyzed with segmentation/clustering algorithm, including covariate calculations, subsampling and guidelines to prepare movement data.](https://rpatin.github.io/segclust2d/articles/preparing_data.html)